awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances-advanced.md

 ## Configuring permissions to turn on the advanced\-instances tier<a name="systems-manager-managedinstances-advanced-permissions"></a>

 Verify that you have permission in AWS Identity and Access Management \(IAM\) to change your environment from the standard\-instances tier to the advanced\-instances tier\.
-You must either have the AdministratorAccess policy attached to your IAM user, group, or role\.
-Or, you must have permission to change the Systems Manager activation\-tier service setting\.
+You must either have the AdministratorAccess policy attached to your IAM user, group, or role, or you must have permission to change the Systems Manager activation\-tier service setting\.
 The activation\-tier setting uses the following API operations:
 + [GetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetServiceSetting.html)
 + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
 + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)